Configure Google Authentication

 Complete the steps in Google Cloud Console for creating a new OAuth 2.0 credential.
 It will generate a unique ClientID.

 Save the Client ID assigned by Google.
 It will be required in the next step.

 You are all set with the Google configuration.
-Integrate the Web3 application with the Arcana Auth SDK, onboard users and enable the authenticated users to sign blockchain transactions.
+Integrate the Web3 app with the Arcana Auth SDK, onboard users and enable the authenticated users to sign blockchain transactions.
 See Arcana wallet Developer's Guide for details.